When dance class gets boring …

 Use Space Differently

 One of the easiest ways to shake up your dance class routine is to change the way students interact with the space around them.
 By getting them to face away from the mirror and using the space in new ways, you can help students develop balance, performance quality, and spatial awareness.
-There are many ways that you can do this in the studio while still maintaining social distance.
 For online classes, you can provide prompts to help dancers interact with their home spaces in new ways.

 - Changing facings during an exercise.
 Start facing the mirror or camera, but incorporate changes of focus and direction throughout the combination.
 This provides an extra challenge when applied to turning exercises that mix up quarter, half, and full turns facing different ways.